MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

 interests:
 - Artificial Intelligence and Deep Learning
 - Computer Vision and Language
-- Connecting AI with Genomics, Biomedical and Bioinformatics
+- Connecting AI with Genomics and Biomedical fields
 - Startup and Management

 education: